Rotator Cuff Tear

 Rotator cuff is the group of tendons in the shoulder joint providing support and enabling wider range of motion.
 Major injury to these tendons may result in tear of these tendons and the condition is called as rotator cuff tear.
 It is one of the most common causes of shoulder pain in middle aged adults and older individuals.

-Your surgeon diagnoses Rotator Cuff Tear based on the physical examination, X-rays, and imaging studies, such as MRI.
+Dr. Patel diagnoses rotator cuff tear based on the physical examination, X-rays, and imaging studies, such as MRI.
 Rotator cuff tear is best viewed on magnetic resonance imaging.

 Conservative Treatment Options

-- Pain medication Injection of a steroid (cortisone) and an Local anesthetic in the sub acromial space of the affected shoulder to help decrease the inflammation and pain
+- Pain medication injection of a steroid (cortisone) and a local anesthetic in the subacromial space of the affected shoulder to help decrease the inflammation and pain

-Rotator cuff repair may be performed by open surgery or arthroscopic procedure.
-In arthroscopy procedure space for rotator cuff tendons will be increased and the cuff tear is repaired using suture anchors.
+Dr. Patel performs rotator cuff repair surgery via arthroscopic portals.
+In arthroscopy, a few small portals are used to access the rotator cuff tendons which will be retrieved and repaired using suture anchors.
 These anchor sutures help in attaching the tendons to the shoulder bone.
-Following the surgery you may be advised to practice motion and strengthening exercises.
+Following the surgery, you will be in a sling, but may be advised to practice motion and strengthening exercises.